MicrosoftDocs/Advertising/advertising/transaction-message/push-transaction-message.md

 You may also specify the following optional headers:

 - Content-Encoding: gzip
-  Specify this header if you compress the transaction message (recommended).
+  Specify this header if you compress the price feed (recommended).

 - X-Transaction-ID: \<user-defined ID\>
   An opaque, user-defined ID that advertisers use to uniquely identifies the message.
 If you include this header, the ID must match the ID in the [Transaction](../transaction-message/reference.md) element's `id` attribute.